Table of Contents

 - Keep your hands away from your eyes.

-- Don't share contacts, eye glasses, eye makeup or cosmetics, facial lotions, or makeup brushes with others.
+- Do not share contacts, eye glasses, eye makeup or cosmetics, facial lotions, or makeup brushes with others.

 - Use your own towels, washcloths, pillowcases, and blankets, and wash them often.